Cyprinodon: Distribution and habitat

-Although the individual Cyprinodon species often have a highly specific habitat, overall the genus occurs in a remarkably range of places, such as springs (including those isolated in deserts), pools, lakes, coastal lagoons, creeks, streams and rivers.
+Although the individual Cyprinodon species often have a highly specific habitat, overall the genus occurs in a remarkable range of places, such as springs (including those isolated in deserts), pools, lakes, coastal lagoons, creeks, streams and rivers.
 Their salinity and temperature range is very broad, like those living in hot springs (taken to the extreme in C. julimes in water up to 46 C, and C. pachycephalus up to 49 C), and those of hypersaline habitats where the salinity far exceeds that of sea water.
 Certain species may even experience very large variations in the temperature and salinity over a relatively short period.
 For example, some populations of C. variegatus live in water where the temperature has been known to change from 15 to -1.8 C in less than 24 hours (in the coldest temperatures they bury into the substrate).
 Some populations of C. nevadensis tolerate water temperatures between 2 and 44 C, and C. salinus live in waters where the temperature may change by as much as 19 C-change in a day and 40 C-change in a season.
-Furthermore, the salinity of C. salinus habitat may vary from less than one-third of that of sea water to almost five times as much as sea water in a season.
+Furthermore, the salinity of C. salinus' habitat may vary from less than one-third of that of sea water to almost five times as much as sea water in a season.